NohPei/mobile-AQ-sensing/README.md

 - **Adafruit SCD41** (True/NDIR CO₂, Temperature, Humidity)
 - **GT-U7 GPS & GNSS Antenna Amplifier**

+- **3D printed enclosure** (PLA)

 **NOTE:** why both ENS160 and SCD41?
-We could use only SCD41 to measure *true* CO₂ (which isn't affected by VOCs like the ENS160), but we want something to measure TVOC/VOCs
+We could use only SCD41 to measure *true* CO₂ (which isn't affected by VOCs like the ENS160), but we wanted something to measure TVOC/VOCs
 - while ENS160 is currently included, we are actively searching to replace it with an alternative sensor for VOCs only

 ### TVOC vs. VOC
-VOCs (Volatile Organic Compounds) = individual or specific groups of volatile organic compounds.
+- VOCs (Volatile Organic Compounds) = individual or specific groups of volatile organic compounds.
-TVOC (Total Volatile Organic Compounds) = represents the total concentration of all volatile organic compounds in the air.
+- TVOC (Total Volatile Organic Compounds) = represents the total concentration of all volatile organic compounds in the air.

 ---
 # How are the different sensors interfaced?